r1chardj0n3s/parse/README.rst

 **Version history (in brief)**:

+- 1.3.1 fix a couple of Python 3.2 compatibility issues.
 - 1.3 added search() and findall(); removed compile() from ``import *`` export as it overwrites builtin.
 - 1.2 added ability for custom and override type conversions to be